sensiblecodeio/hanoverd/README.md

     DOCKER_HOST
     DOCKER_TLS_VERIFY

+Additionally, Hanoverd injects internal environment variables that can be used by the container:

+    HANOVERD_IMAGE
+    HANOVERD_IMAGE_REPO
+    HANOVERD_IMAGE_TAGDIGEST

 ## Method

 Hanoverd has a few phases.
 It commences this when it first starts or when it is signalled.

 * Obtain image (can be done a few ways)
 * Start container with the new image
 * Rapidly poll container with requests until it gives a 200 response